5/6/2025

 Chris Moore

-Got it.
-And what would be from a market share standpoint on on PVC conduit?
-Would you have a best guess in terms of where at core is at this point in time?
+What would be, from a market share standpoint on PVC conduit, would you have a best guess in terms of where ATGOR is at this point in time?

 speaker

-I don't know if share I look to the team for a precise number.
+I don't know if, Sher, I look to the team for a precise number.
 I still think we're absolutely a leader out there.
-And, you know, imports, which I'm sure will be a question, seem to be continuing to grow.
-You know, but it's also hard, almost preempt future questions.
-As the Wall Street Journal talked about the whole economy and saying it's hard to go what's the tariff impact is just what's the noise in different product lines like, hey, was up, you know, solid imports were up solid double digits in the last, let's say, three months.
-But we're people trying to get products in ahead of the tariffs and stuff like that.
-So, you know, we're absolutely still a leader.
+You know, imports, which I'm sure will be a question, seem to be continuing to grow.
+But it's also hard to almost preempt future questions.
+As the Wall Street Journal talked about the whole economy and saying it's hard to go, you know, the tariff impact is just what's a noise in different product lines.
+Like, hey, it was up, you know, imports were up solid double digits in the last, let's say, three months.
+But were people trying to get products in ahead of the tariffs and stuff like that?
+You know, we're absolutely still a leader.
 No question about that.
-And give or take probably around keeping our same market share.
+And give or take probably around, you know, keeping our same market share.
 But one of the things I'd also qualify with PVC is unlike other products, it's pure estimates.
-There's no all we can do is look at, for example, how much resin is being sold into different markets and try to extrapolate from there what is municipal pipe, plumbing pipe, PVC pipe, you know, and so forth.
+There's no, all we can do is look at, for example, how much resin is being sold into different markets and try to extrapolate from there.
+What is municipal pipe, plumbing pipe, PVC pipe. and so forth.
 So it's much murkier to give precise estimates.

 speaker